hkarumuri/DS3002_DataScienceSystems/lab3/README.md

 `Lab3_dimensiontables` follows the instructions for exercise 1.

 `Lab3_insertdata` follows the instructions for exercise 2.

 `Lab3_dimensional_report` follows the instructions for exercise 3.

-The resulting dimensional report is the following:
+The resulting dimensional report is the following (sorted by last name):

 |last_name   |total_quantity|total_unit_price|
 |------------|--------------|----------------|